Digital therapeutics: Regulation of digital therapeutics

-While a broad range of unregulated health apps have historically been available in the App Store (iOS/iPadOS) or Google Play since their launch, many of these have been found to produce inconsistent, misleading, or dangerous results.
-In response, regulators in the United States such as the Food and Drug Administration have developed regulatory frameworks such as software as a medical device which require manufacturers to prove that their apps are safe, effective, and that rigorous quality management system processes are in place to ensure that remains the case as software updates occur.
 In the European Union, regulation (EU) 2017/745, commonly known as "EU MDR" classifies potential digital therapeutics in terms of their intended use, application, and potential to cause harm.
 Because digital therapeutics are increasingly operating within a regulated environment, the degree of documentation and regulatory compliance (such as ISO 13485 or the CE mark) has increased too.

 Reimbursement and commercialization

 Unlike medication or the billable hours of healthcare professionals, there are not currently clear pathways to reimbursement in most health systems.
 While many manufacturers seek FDA clearance or approval, this is only the first step on the path to being reimbursed for the use of a DTX.
 Accordingly, digital therapeutics companies pursue a range of business models: